Generative Anthropology

-To learn more about Generative Anthropology, and the Originary Hypothesis, we hope you'll find this site a useful point of origin.
+To learn more about Generative Anthropology, and the Originary Scene, we hope you'll find this site a useful point of origin.

 Books about Generative Anthropology: